 People who have suicidal thoughts may not seek help because they feel they cannot be helped.
 This usually is not the case.
 Many people with suicidal thoughts have medical conditions that can be successfully treated.
 People who have suicidal thoughts often have depression or substance abuse, and both of these conditions can be treated.
 It is important to seek help when suicidal thoughts occur because medical treatment usually is successful in diminishing these thoughts.

-The possibility of suicide is most serious when a person has a plan for committing suicide that includes:
+The possibility of suicide is most serious when a person has a plan for suicide that includes:

 - Thinking there is no other way to solve the problem or end the pain.

 People who are considering suicide often are undecided about choosing life or death.
 With compassionate help, they may choose to live.

 Check your symptoms to decide if and when you should see a doctor or get other help.

 Based on your answers, you need emergency care.

 Seek Care Today

 Based on your answers, you may need care soon.
 The problem probably will not get better without medical care.

 - Call your doctor today to discuss the symptoms and arrange for care.